ehrpg/qstar/docs/index.md

 :   A base value that's used for rolls or to determine values.
 It's the same for all characters and creatures.

-Difficulty Class
-:   DC, a check equal or higher than the DC is a success, or a failure otherwise.

 *Failure*{.qs-f}
-:   This indicates, that a check failed or has to be failed.
+:   This indicates, that a check failed or has to be failed for the described outcome.

 Roleplaying Circumstance
-:   Usually added by a race, perk or flaws.
+:   Usually added by a race, perks or flaws.
 Roleplaying circumstances include prejudice, others liking or disliking you, being a known criminal, etc.

 *Success*{.qs-s}
-:   This indicates, that a check was succeeded or has to be succeeded.
+:   This indicates, that a check was succeeded or has to be succeeded for the described outcome.

 Weight
 :   The minimum requirement of [Might](/character#might-mi) to *use* items.